Big Three (tennis): Head-to-head matchups

 The respective rivalries between the Big Three are considered to be some of the greatest tennis rivalries of all time, and are the three most prolific men's rivalries of the Open Era.
-Amongst the three of them they have played 149 matches against each other, 49 of which were at Grand Slam events.
+Amongst the three of them they have played 150 matches against each other, 49 of which were at Grand Slam events.
 They contested in 71 finals, including 23 Grand Slam finals, more than any other trio in tennis history.
-Currently, Djokovic leads his head-to-head record against both Federer and Nadal.
+Djokovic finished with a winning head-to-head record against both Federer and Nadal.
 Federer has delivered the most bagels against the other two with four, while receiving only one.

+Despite losing record in matches, Federer had a better head-to-head record against Djokovic in sets (74-73), games (758-749) and points (4729-4695).

 Results by court surface

-Nadal is dominant on clay, particularly at the French Open, where he has won all six matches against Federer and eight of ten against Djokovic.
+Nadal dominated on clay, particularly at the French Open, where he won all six matches against Federer and eight of ten against Djokovic.

 Two walkovers (2014 ATP Finals final and 2019 Indian Wells semifinal) are not included in the table.